 The world's best freestyle skiers return to Deer Valley!

 Ashley Caldwell Websites

 Athlete Photo Gallery

-Caldwell was a competitive gymnast for 11 years at Apex Gymnastics in Virginia before she watched Olympic skiing on TV and thought it would be “totally awesome” to try aerials.
-After only three years of aerials training, Caldwell made the U.S. Ski Team at a Selection Event in the beginning of the 2010 season and then went on to have what can only be described as a stellar rookie season.
+Caldwell was a competitive gymnast for 11 years at Apex Gymnastics in Virginia.
+She watched Olympic skiing on TV and thought that it would be “totally awesome” to do aerials.
+After only three years of aerials training, Caldwell made the U.S. Ski Team at a Selection Event at the beginning of the 2010 season and went on to have a stellar rookie season.

 OFF THE SNOW